Seasonal Visitors and Residents Mean More Danger on the Water

 - 67% of boat operators involved in fatal crashes had no formal boater education

-“It’s that last stat that is really the most alarming”, says Fort Myers personal injury attorney Michael Noone, a partner at Goldberg Noone, LLC.
+“It’s that last stat that is really the most alarming”, says Fort Myers personal injury attorney Michael Noone, a partner at Goldberg Noone Abraham.
 “I live on the water and I love taking my boat out, and thinking about the other boaters around me and how they not be properly trained to operate the boat can be very concerning.”

 Boating education is a critical element in reducing tragic accidents on the water – even something as simple as wearing a life jacket can save a life.
 The FWC report shows that a large number of boat-related fatalities involved people falling overboard and drowning.
 Many of these could have been prevented had the people been wearing a life jacket.